Year-End Message

 Who We Are

 The Northampton Area Historical Society was founded in 1977 by a group of Northampton residents interested in preserving the history of Northampton Borough.
 The Northampton Area Historical Society since its inception has been responsible for the restoration and maintenance of the historical Siegfried Station.
 The Society also operates a museum at the site containing documents and artifacts which highlight the history of Northampton Borough.
 The museum is open the third Sunday of every month through the spring, summer and fall.
-Membership We are now accepting membership applications and renewals for 2021.
+Membership We are now accepting membership applications and renewals for 2025.
 Join us!
-Thank you!
+Newsletters are available under the news tab found above.

 Welcome to the home of the Northampton Area Historical Society